 This project was focused on the development of a set of preventive measures, based on existing methodologies, in order to reduce the risk of young people to become NEETs by the development of an overall intervention, tailored at every national –even local– level, tested in Portugal, Spain and Italy and counting on the active participation of relevant and committed stakeholders: teaching staff, education and professional counsellors, local, regional and national authorities, companies.

-To achieve this aim, the project revolves around specific activities, which results are meant to be validated and presented in public events.
+To achieve this aim, the project revolved around specific activities, which results were meant to be validated and presented in public events.